Vaikunth97/Zerodha-ai-finanace/README.md

 An AI-assisted portfolio intelligence dashboard that turns raw holdings data into plain-language summaries, risk alerts, sector breakdowns, and AI-generated recommendations.
 Built as a learning project inspired by the "governed AI intelligence layer" pattern used in real fintech products — deterministic analytics first, AI explains second.

 > **Status:** Fresher/learning-stage project.
-Core analytics and AI explanation flow are functional; several production-grade controls (see [Limitations](#limitations)) are intentionally out of scope for this version.
+Core analytics, multi-section dashboard, and both interfaces (Streamlit + FastAPI) are functional.
+Several production-grade capabilities (see [Current Scope & Scalability Roadmap](#current-scope--scalability-roadmap)) are planned as the platform scales.

 ---